Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Conditions for extremality

+It is easy to see that the channel ${\mathbb P}$ corresponding to a TISGM of the Potts model is ergodic and permissive.
+Thus by Theorem \ref{tmsw} and Lemma \ref{lk} the criterion of {\it extremality} of a TISGM is $k\kappa\gamma<1$.

-and $\gamma$ is a constant which have not a clean general formula, but has a corresponding bound in specific models.
-For example, if ${\mathbb P}$ is the symmetric channel of the Potts model (i.e. corresponding to solution $z=1$) then $\gamma\leq {\theta-1\over\theta+1}$ \cite[Theorem 8.1]{MSW}.
+The constant $\gamma$ does not have a clean general formula, but can be estimated in specific models (as Ising, Hard-Core etc.).
+For example, if ${\mathbb P}$ is the channel of the Potts model then (see Theorem 8.1 in page 160 of \cite{MSW}):